reframejs/reframe/docs/customization-manual.template.md

 ### Custom Browser Entry

-When Reframe stumbles upon a `.universal.js` or `.dom.js` page object, Reframe automatically generates a browser entry code that will be loaded in the browser.
+When Reframe stumbles upon a `.universal.js` or `.dom.js` page object, it automatically generates a browser entry code that will load in the browser.

 The following is an example of such generated browser entry code.